NHL on television in the 1960s: 1966

 NBC's coverage of the 1966 Stanley Cup Finals marked the first time that hockey games were broadcast on network television in color.
-The CBC would follow suit the following year.
-NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the Stanley Cup broadcasts.
+The CBC followed suit the following year.
+NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were co-studio hosts for the Stanley Cup broadcasts.
 To accommodate the American TV coverage on NBC, Game 1 of the 1966 Stanley Cup Finals was shifted to a Sunday afternoon.
 This in return, was the first time ever that a National Hockey League game was played on a Sunday afternoon in Montreal.

 In the United States, the clinching game of the 1966 Stanley Cup Finals on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
 The commentators for RKO's coverage on that occasion were Bob Wolff and Emile Francis.
 Wolff at the time did play-by-play for New York Rangers games seen on WOR.

 Although the TV listings page of the May 5, 1966 edition of the Boston Globe indicated that RKO-owned WNAC-TV in Boston would not carry the game, the then-ABC-affiliated station did clear the broadcast at the last minute.